Superraptor/GSSO/README.md

 Version 2.0.7 is an alpha version, as the conversion to OBO format is not currently working.
 Please be patient as we attempt to fix the issue.

+Version 2.0.8 is also in alpha, with only a couple small changes based on reported issues.
+Conversion to JSON and OBO formats has not been possible, so those files are still version 2.0.7 as of 8 July 2022.

 * 1.0.0 (24 June 2019)
 * 1.0.1a (11 September 2019)
 * 1.0.1b (12 September 2019)